 Your competency capability in engineering occupation you choose.

 The reason for the Competency Demonstration Report (CDR) is to illustrate:

-Complete assistance in preparation of your CDR Report consist of mainly Three Different Components:
+Complete assistance in the preparation of your CDR Report consists of mainly Three Different Components:

 Step by Step Guidelines for CDR Writing by Engineers Australia